 2014: SITEK celebrates its 25-year anniversary.

-2015: Production expansion planned for BETEK is also extended to include the SIMON corporate group.
+2015: Production expansion planned for BETEK is also extended to include the SIMON GROUP.
 The groundbreaking ceremony for two new factory halls takes place in March 2015.
-The BETEK factory hall and office wing is inaugurated in August with a summer festival for the SIMON Corporate Group.
-At the same time, the company adds a logistics hall for the area of SIMON Furniture Fitting Technology.
+The BETEK factory hall and office wing is inaugurated in August with a summer festival for the SIMON GROUP.
+At the same time, the company adds a logistics hall.
 Both new halls commence operations in autumn of 2015.
 Meanwhile, BETEK plans to commence tooling operations in China with the aim of serving the local markets.

 2016: At the end of June, a festive ceremony marks the opening of the new BETEK manufacturing plant near Shanghai.

 The SIMON GROUP undertakes to be a good and reliable partner towards its customers, suppliers, employees, agencies, neighbors, and the environment.
 The SIMON GROUP maintains open and direct communication.

 Specifically, this means: we strive to engage in long-term relationships with our customers, suppliers, agencies, and neighbors that are based on partnership.

 - We maintain open and direct communication